gary-huang/terminal-monoply-spinoff/README.md

 To build the game, run 'make' in the src directory.

+After building successfully.
+Run the binary bb7k from the command line.

 More information about this game can be found in bb7k.pdf.

 List of Commands: